Many thanks to them all for their time and expertise

 With his ability to adapt to different situations and his interest in global mobility and other cultures, Daniel continually supports HR as international assignment specialist, assisting in the management of their international assignees & projects.

-He has led global mobility teams delivering services for over 1,500 expatriates and is now leading the mobility program at Kellogg.
+He has led global mobility teams delivering services for over 1,500 expatriates and is now leading the mobility program at Kellanova.
 He’s an advocate for employee choice and flexibility in mobility policies.

 Senior global mobility and immigration leader with extensive experience transforming, developing and running strategic high volume global mobility, immigration and business travel programs at a range of diverse companies and industries.